VilleKylmamaa/Distributed-Systems-Project/README.md

 After killing all the nodes of a certain type, and then restarting any of them, you should observe the system return to a functioning state (an available chat service).

-You may observe the application server and load balancer UIs update as you stop and restart nodes.
+You may observe the application server and load balancer UIs update as you stop and restart nodes, to see what a specific application server or load balancer knows about the state of the system.
 If those UIs do not update as you would expect, its likely a bug in updating the UI (try refreshing the page, F5) and the underlying system is still working as expected.

 ![App server and LB UI](./_Documentation/Images/app_server_lb_ui.png)